sanjeevyadav0302/SanjeevTestElsevier/README.md

 java -jar target\SanjeevTestElsevier-0.0.1-SNAPSHOT.jar --user.name=abc

-Alternatively you can run this application using below SpringBoot command
+Alternatively you can run this application using below SpringBoot command .Please note this will not run jar file instead application and you have to run test seprately using below command

+mvn clean test

+Now run application :

 mvn spring-boot:run -Dspring-boot.run.arguments=--user.name=abc